maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 ![image](https://maelfabien.github.io/assets/images/pred.png)

-Setting the threshold to 0.5 seems indeed to be an arbitrary choice, since the output is not mapped between 0 and 1 systematically.
+the output is not mapped between 0 and 1 systematically.
+Setting the threshold to 0.5 seems indeed to be an arbitrary choice.

 We can show that modifying the threshold that we consider for classifying in one class or another has a large effect on the accuracy :